 But if you are fortunate and your story grabs an agent, you will get a lot of professional help in preparing your book for publication.
-All you really have to do is write and write extremely well.
+All you have to do is write and write exceptionally well.

 This is the dream for most new novelists.

 The second way to get published seems easy

 Self-publishing is quick and simple.
 Just click a few buttons, upload your Word file and cover, and you are instantly a published author.
 But of what?